-I bring a wide breadth of knowledge, skills and qualifications (coach, trainer, nurse, midwife, Certified Just Culture Champion, business owner, non-profit governance, various leadership roles) earned over 33 years of my working life so far to my coaching practice.
+I bring a wide breadth of knowledge, skills and qualifications (coach, trainer, nurse, midwife, Certified Just Culture Champion, business owner, non-profit governance, various leadership roles, international business mentor) earned over 33 years of my working life so far, to my coaching practice.
 Through ongoing and incessant (!)
-CPD, supervision and reflection I ensure I keep up to date on findings from research and recommended best practice in the fields of neuroscience, human physiology, leadership, Just Culture, resilience and personal development.
+CPD, supervision and reflection I ensure I keep up to date on findings from research and recommended best practice in the fields of neuroscience, human physiology, leadership, Just Culture, resilience, psychological safety in the workplace and personal development.

 Who are your clients exactly?